 On social media, simply posting on a regular basis was considered effective.
 Facebook was used a few times each week, whereas Twitter was used three to five times per week.

-But how much has changed in ten years?
+But how much has advanced in ten years?

 Digital Marketing Trends in the Last Decade